two-torial/two-torial/docs/games/chunithmsunplus/setup.md

     	}
 	}
 	```
-	This is only needed to boot the game in offline mode, as any correctly configured server should handle the default settings correctly.
+	This is only needed to boot the game in offline mode, as any correctly configured server should handle the default settings properly.

 ### Service Menu settings